Simple fiscalization in Germany

 • Technically secured archiving of all fiscal data in accordance with BSI specifications for the legally prescribed retention period (10/12 or 15 years).

-• Uniform digital interface (DSFinV-K): DSFinV-K is the digital interface of the tax authorities for POS systems.
-The data export has a clearly prescribed data format, according to which the transaction data of the cash registers and recording systems must be stored uniformly.
-The taxpayer must provide the data on request for a period specified by the auditor.
+• Uniform Digital Interface (DSFinV-K): DSFinV-K is the tax authority’s digital interface for point-of-sale systems.
+Data exports must follow a clearly defined data format, according to which transaction data from point-of-sale and recording systems must be stored in a uniform manner.
+Upon request, the taxpayer must make the data available for a period specified by the auditor.

 Here you can see the Heidelberg Bridge in Germany with beautiful scenery

-German Cash Security Ordinance (KassensichV) – Technical Security Device (TSE):
+Cash Register Security Regulation (KassenSichV) – Technical Security Device (TSE):

-Since December 22, 2016, the Federal Ministry of Finance (BMF) has created a new regulation of § 146a AO in the "Cash Register Act".
-According to this, electronic recording systems (cash register systems) must have a certified technical security device – TSE for short – from January 1, 2020.
-This TSE is intended to prevent manipulation of the digital (cash register or receipt) data.
+On December 22, 2016, the Federal Ministry of Finance (BMF) introduced a new provision, Section 146a of the German Fiscal Code (AO), as part of the "Cash Register Act."
+According to this provision, electronic recording systems (cash register systems) must be equipped with a certified technical security device—abbreviated as TSE—as of January 1, 2020.
+This TSE is intended to prevent tampering with digital (cash register or receipt) data.

-In Germany, cash registers must be connected to a certified TSE in accordance with the KassensichV, all business transactions must be signed by it, and special data exports such as TSE tar files or a DSFinV-K export must be presented on request – with the use of the efsta EFR middleware, you are compliant with the law!
+In Germany, cash registers must be connected to a certified TSE in accordance with the KassensichV; all business transactions must be signed by this device, and upon request, specific data exports such as TSE tar files or a DSFinV-K export must be provided—by using efsta Fiscal Middleware, you are in compliance with the law.

 Cash register icon